Блог

 2) Riverfront sanctuary–the main temple near the water, where columned halls frame the approach to the necropolis and provide a calm transition before tombs.

-3) Valley of the Kings – descend into rock-cut tombs featuring vivid reliefs and color schemes, a place where the plan of sacred spaces becomes tangible.
+3) Valley of the Kings – descend into rock-cut tombs featuring vivid reliefs and colour schemes, a place where the plan of sacred spaces becomes tangible.

 4) Deir el-Bahri (Mortuary temple of Queen Hatshepsut) – a magnificent cliffside complex with terraces, embedded alabaster elements, and statues that embody royal ambition that queens pursued with lasting impact.